-The Goths: A Forgotten Ancient People of the North
+The Goths: The History Of A Forgotten Ancient People Of The North

 Historical background (ancient history/early medieval history)

 The Goths were a Germanic-speaking population of Northern Europe who considerably contributed (alongside other Germanic and Slavic peoples of the Migration period) to the fall of the Western Roman Empire in the 5th century AD.

 Their geographic origins are rather debated by many contemporary historians.
 Although it is clear that they spoke the Gothic language (which used a script akin to the Old Norse futhark), their precise place of origin remains quite controversial to these days.

 A comprehensive late Latin manuscript known as ‘De origine actibusque Getarum’ (literally, ‘The origins of the Goths’) written by the Roman author Cassiodorus was supposedly a significant work detailing the history of the Goths and their origin.
 The chronicle in its original forms was, nevertheless, lost in time.

 Yet, another Roman author by the name Jordanes (who, as paradoxically as it might seem to some, a Goth in origin) used a certain extent of Cassiodorus’ work in order to elaborate a separate chronicle entitled ‘Getica’.
 To this date, it remains the most earliest document on the ancient history of the Goths.
 Nonetheless, it is somewhat flawed as it mistakes the Getae/Dacians for the Goths (as an argument, it is mentioned that Zalmoxis, an acient Getian divinity, becomes king of the Goths at some point after their migration).